shlee9605/team4-yolosocket/README.md

 ```

 ### Configuration
-To Use Flask Model, You need to setUp both Host and Port.
+To use the Flask Model, you would need to set up both a host and a port.
-Here is the following to setup host and port using flask
+Refer to the code below to set them up using flask.

 ```Python
 ...